TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-chore-updates.md

 })
 ```

-* Removed `vite-tsconfig-paths` from package.json and with it the deprecated dependency that was blocking update to TypeScript 6.
+I removed `vite-tsconfig-paths` from package.json and with it the deprecated dependency that was blocking update to TypeScript 6.

 ```
 % pnpm remove -r vite-tsconfig-paths